Jarvan IV Build Guide by GMarius

 This is generally what you want to do the entire laning phase.
 Don't forget to ward, maybe roam mid after backing and all the usual supporty stuff.

 In this stage of the game you become this scary, unkillable monster that nobody escapes from.
-Now you should have your support quest finished, giving you a constant shield making you look even scarier, but don't forget that you aren't a one man army.
+Now you should have your support quest finished SO MAKE SURE TO WARD, but don't forget that you aren't a one man army.

 In this stage of the game, specially, you never wanna be alone.
 You wanna stick with whoever has the most kill potential with your cc.
 This player is hopefully your adc if everything went well in the early game.